fstab/grok_exporter/CONFIG_v2.md

 The `match` is a regular expression.
 In the simple example above, `alice` is a regular expression matching the string _alice_.

 Regular expressions quickly become hard to read.
-[Grok patterns] are pre-defined regular expression snippets that you can use in your `match` patterns.
+[Grok patterns](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html#_grok_basics) are pre-defined regular expression snippets that you can use in your `match` patterns.
 For example, a complete `match` pattern for the log lines above looks like this:

 ```grok
 %{DATE} %{TIME} %{USER} %{NUMBER}
 ```

-The actual regular expression snippets referenced by `DATE`, `TIME`, `USER`, and `NUMBER` are defined in [github.com/logstash-patterns-core].
+The actual regular expression snippets referenced by `DATE`, `TIME`, `USER`, and `NUMBER` are defined in [logstash-patterns-core/patterns/grok-patterns](https://github.com/logstash-plugins/logstash-patterns-core/blob/6d25c13c15f98843513f7cdc07f0fb41fbd404ef/patterns/grok-patterns).

 ### Labels

 One of the main features of Prometheus is its multi-dimensional data model: A Prometheus metric can be further partitioned using labels.

-In order to define a label, you need two steps.
-First: Define a Grok field name in the `match:` pattern.
-Second: Add label template under `labels:`.
+In order to define a label, you need to first define a Grok field name in the `match:` pattern, and second add label template under `labels:`.

 1. _Define Grok field names._ In Grok, each field, like `%{USER}`, can be given a name, like `%{USER:user}`.
 The name `user` can then be used in label templates.
 2. _Define label templates._ Each metric type supports `labels`, which is a map of name/template pairs.
 The name will be used in Prometheus as the label name.
 The template is a [Go template] that may contain references to Grok fields, like `{{.user}}`.